TomBruns/PayAwayReadMe/README.md

 ![CardHolder Payment Page Placeholder](Images/payment_page.jpg?raw=true) &nbsp;&nbsp;&nbsp;&nbsp;![CardHolder Confirmation page Placeholder](Images/confirmation_page.jpg?raw=true)

-* (Left) The cardholder receives a SMS message with a clickable link to a unique payment page for their order.
+* (Left) The cardholder receives an SMS message with a clickable link to a unique payment page for their order.

 * (Center) Clicking on the link opens the user's browser to a branded *Payment Page* for the order where you enter only three (3) pieces of information.
 The `Pay Now` button is enabled when you have entered all of the required information.